 - Extents: Size of the area affected (can be edited visually)

 - Light Data: Contains the light baked data after baking.
 Textures are saved to disk, but this also contains the capture data for dynamic objects which can be a bit heavy.
 If you are using .tscn formats (instead of .scn), you can save it to disk.

 In other engines or lightmapper implementations, you are required to manually place small objects called “lightprobes” all around the level to generate capture data.
 This is used to, then, transfer the light to dynamic objects that move around the scene.

-This implementation of lightmapping uses a different method, so this process is automatic and you don’t have to do anything.
-Just move your objects around and they will be lit accordingly.
+However, this implementation of lightmapping uses a different method.
+The process is automatic, so you don’t have to do anything.
+Just move your objects around, and they will be lit accordingly.
 Of course, you have to make sure you set up your scene bounds accordingly or it won’t work.